andregoncalves/stencil-timepicker/readme.md

 selected | '' | The selected time
 step | 15 | The step minute interval
 clock24 | false | Choose between 24 or 12 hour clock
+label | 'Pick a time' | Label to display when nothing is selected

 ## Methods